ZIB-IOL/FrankWolfe.jl/docs/src/examples.md

 ## Exact Optimization with Rational Arithmetic

+This example can be found in section 4.3 [in the paper](https://arxiv.org/pdf/2104.06675.pdf).
 The package allows for exact optimization with rational arithmetic.
 For this, it suffices to set up the LMO to be rational and choose an appropriate step-size rule as detailed below.
 For the LMOs included in the package, this simply means initializing the radius with a rational-compatible element type, e.g., `1`, rather